Mocha Latte Baked Noatmeal

 Pour noatmeal into the oven-safe dish and bake for 20 minutes.

 While the noatmeal is baking, make the coconut whipped cream.

 Remove the coconut cream from the refrigerator and open it.
-Scoop out the solid coconut cream—do not stir the water with the solid cream at the top of the can—into a large bowl.
+Scoop the solid coconut cream into a large bowl (do not stir the water with the solid cream at the top of the can).
 Add monk fruit and vanilla extract.

 Use handheld beaters or a stand mixer to whip the coconut cream for one minute.

 Top with two tablespoons of coconut whipped cream.
 Sprinkle with cocoa powder.

 - For softer, plumper noatmeal, soak the nuts in a large container of water overnight, then dry them before making this recipe.

 - 1 serving